-We are what environmental justice looks like - Farmville
+COLUMN — We are what environmental justice looks like - Farmville

 We make no apology for raising the alarm about the adverse environmental and health impacts a landfill in our midst would have on life-long residents of the community.

-We make no apology for questioning the so-called buffer for a 692 feet high landfill, or the smell, and dust the landfill and truck traffic would cause.
+We make no apology for questioning the so-called buffer for a 692 feet high landfill, or the smell and dust the landfill and truck traffic would cause.

 We make no apology for not wanting to disturb the 22 formerly enslaved souls behind Pine Grove School or further decimate their memory by having garbage piled on them.